 Never seldom feeling deprived.
 And indeed we felt really spoiled after getting our first TV (in 1989)!

-Our children loved those weekly Disney films so much, that they purposely went out to buy a TV guide and a VHS cassette (remember those?).
+Our children so loved those weekly Disney films that they purposely went out to buy a TV guide and a VHS cassette (remember those?).
 So they could watch the films, over and over, while munching hand-cranked popcorn from our stove top popper (right).

 IMAGES: Shoes by Lisa Fotios. | All others are my own.